Uppalapadu

 Uppalapadu is a village in the Guntur district of the Indian state of Andhra Pradesh.
 It is located in Pedakakani mandal of Guntur revenue division.

 Geography

 Uppalapadu is located at 16.18°N 80.30°E. it is located 2km from Pedakakani.

 Bird sanctuary

 The Bird Center is located just after the village entrance.
 The water tanks in the village are unique as they provide refuge to many species of birds, including endangered spot-billed pelicans and painted storks.
 The birds migrate here from various places such as Siberia, and use the center for nesting.

 Government and politics

 Uppalapadu gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.
 The ward members are headed by a Sarpanch.
+The current Sarpanch of the village is Srinivasa Rao.Karnati.
 The village forms a part of Andhra Pradesh Capital Region and is under the jurisdiction of APCRDA.

 Education

 As per the school information report for the academic year 2018–19, the village has a total of 7 schools.
 These include 5 Zilla Parishad/Mandal Parishad and 2 private schools.